BlueCodeSystems/PdfiumAndroid/README.md

 It will be used with the forked [AndroidPdFViewer](https://github.com/mhiew/AndroidPdfViewer)

+## Modern Android Upgrade
+This fork modernizes the build and publishing setup to current Android tooling while preserving the original API.

+- Gradle: 8.7
+- Android Gradle Plugin (AGP): 8.6.0
+- Java: 17
+- compileSdk: 35
+- targetSdk: 35
+- minSdk: 28
+- Build Tools: 35.0.0
+- Android NDK: 26.2.11394342

+Publishing is configured via `maven-publish`.
+For JitPack builds, we publish to Maven Local and skip GPG signing (see Build Flags).

 ## What's new in 1.9.2
 This is functionally the same as 1.9.1 just fixing some documentation on maven central